castorini/pyserini/docs/experiment-gar-t5.md

 Without specifying the output path, the default output will be an `augmented_topics.tsv` file in the working directory.

-once we have the tsv file, we can proceed to search and evaluation
+Once we have the tsv file, we can proceed to run search and evaluation

 ```bash
 python -m pyserini.search --topics augmented_topics.tsv --index wikipedia-dpr --output runs/gar-bart-run.trec --batch-size 70 --threads 70